What are transducers?

 - Vibration power generator

-- Load cell converts force to mV/V electrical signal using strain gauge.
+- The load cell converts force to mV/V electrical signals using a strain gauge.

 - Strain gauge